SaskoLOL/Snowman_Reader-/Journal.md

 After that I finished the firmware for showing the words and using the buttons to turn the pages.
 Session time: 6 hours

+Time took to complete the project: 15 hours